NoCritics/3djump/README.txt

 //Description
 Doodle jump like on a 3d rotating rectangle on vrtical axis with sides for game frames.

-//How to Play
+//Gameplay manual
-qe - rotate the map, ad - move the guy.
+Q <> E - rotate the map, A <> D - move the little guy.

-//Technologies Used
+//Built on
 HTML,JS,CSS

-//Setup
+//Starting
 Just open html file

+//Character
+Simply place the desired image into the repo, delete the existing one and rename it to 'character'.
+Script will compress images automatically to the required dimensions.